rbind/cderv/content/post/2021-10-11-signed-git-commit-with-keybase-and-gpg-on-windows-10/index.md

 description: 'About setting up GPG key to sign Git Commit on Windows 10'
 ---

 Signing git commit is something that I have already done in the past following Github Documentation.
 However, last week I stumble upon Garrick's post "[Signed and verified: signed git commits with Keybase and RStudio](https://www.garrickadenbuie.com/blog/signed-verified-git-commits-keybase-rstudio/)" which explains how to use Keybase for signing commit for Mac OS.
 As often, following a tutorial for Windows user is not as easy.
 This post is about the step I used to make it happen on Windows 10.
+It is mainly a resource for my future self but it may be useful to other too.

 ## About the tooling